Isaiahjv/blblm/README.md

 # Bootstrapping Linear Models

 This package offers bootstrapping methods to estimate coeffficients, model parameters, and point-estimation (predictions) and the corresponding variances.
 See file "vignette" for a detailed example of the functions in this package.
-Also see code for function in R folder.
+Also see code for functions in R folder.